suffolklibraries/lgc/content/collections/events/get-suffolk-reading-digital-story-trail.md

     content:
       -
         type: text
-        text: 'There is both a bus and train service that are a short walking distance to Library.
+        text: 'There are both bus and train services that are a short walking distance to Library.
 The nearest car park is Clapham Road Car Park. '
   -
     type: paragraph
     content: